Idaho Digital Access Workbook

 Summarizing

 Creating a localized plan for your community is essential to bridging the digital access gap.
 The elements of this workbook should help guide community groups in developing a plan.
 Setting goals and gathering interested community partners provide a foundation for your plan.
 Collecting data on broadband access in your local area is foundational to addressing these issues.
 Beyond broadband, digital access also requires a focus on digital skills programming, guiding users via trained staff, and providing internet-enabled devices that meet the user’s needs.
-In the resources section of this workbook, you will find a list of all the resources mentioned above and data on broadband access.
+In the resources section of this workbook, you will find data on broadband access.
 The data is focused on internet availability by county, broadband subscription by age, and availability of computing devices.
+You also find information on tribal connectivity and Lifeline providers.
 The Latah County Broadband Coalition has kindly provided documents they use in coalition planning.
 These can be accessed from the Google Drive link at the end of the workbook.

 Data & Resources